 Every blogger has to start somewhere.
 Maybe you’ve already started your blog.
 Maybe you’re just waiting for the right time.
 Whatever the case, there is a treasure trove of advice out there that will help you make the best blog possible.
 The only problem: there might be too much advice.
 It can be tough to make sense of it all.

 A newbie blogger’s needs are different than those of a seasoned blogger.
 SEO strategies and social media presence are all important down the road, but at the beginning they’re not at the top of the priority list.
-Newbie bloggers need a simple, concise list of ideas and services when they start out.
-So here it is: the ultimate newbie blogger checklist.
+Newbie bloggers need a simple, concise blog checklist of ideas and services when they start out.
+So here it is the ultimate newbie blogger checklist.
 It will help any new blogger get off to a fast start.

 Thinking about starting a tech blog?
 I’m sorry to inform you that you might be biting off more than you can chew.
 There are so many general tech blogs out there, and they all have staffs that pump out large volumes of posts daily.
 Just take ”The Verge” for example.
 They produce four or five posts — per hour.
 That’s far too much for one person, or even two people, to reproduce.
 Add in their years of experience in the field, and it’s impossible to compete with them.

 There was a time when choosing your blogging platform was a serious decision.
 Should you go with Blogger?
 WordPress?
 TypePad?
-What about a lesser-known platform such as Drupal?
-There were, and continue to be, many choices for new bloggers.
+What about a lesser-known platform such as Drupal?.
+Most confusing and one of the important of the blogging checklist because there were, and continue to be, many choices for new bloggers.
 Thankfully, choices have become a bit easier.

 The problem with choosing a host is that there are so many options.
 Many blogs advertise various hosting services, and a quick google search will yield dozens of results.
 Thankfully, Christofer Gustavsson recently wrote a post on how to choose a web host.
 It’s a wonderful guide for newbies.